Working and your benefits

-Working disabled people tend to be better off claiming Working Tax Credit.
+If you are claiming Working Tax Credit, you will usually be better off.
 You cannot re-claim ESA once you’re claiming Universal Credit.
 A change in your income or even a one-off payment can trigger a move onto Universal Credit, so you might be worse off.

 Universal Credit is affected by how much you earn.
 It’s not affected by the number of hours that you work.
-For every £1 you earn above your work allowance (if you qualify for one), your Universal Credit payment will reduce by 63p.
+For every £1 you earn above your work allowance (if you qualify), your Universal Credit payment will reduce by 63p.
 If you make a new claim for Universal Credit, you will not get your first payment for at least 5 weeks.

 Universal Credit works in a different way if you’re self-employed.

-If your income changes, ask to see a housing advisor at your local council.
+If your income changes, ask to see a housing adviser at your local council.
 Tell them that you have had a change of circumstances.
 They will need to see your pay slips.

 If you do not tell your council that your income changes, this could mean that you get the wrong amount of Housing Benefit: